Home

 What Surprises Me About The Injuries That Baseball Pitchers Suffer

 The Major League Baseball teams are not short on cash.
 They have some money behind them.
-They can hire the 'best' of the best.
+Hundreds and hundreds of millions.

 The thing that amazes and surprises me about all those pitching injuries is that they are TOTALLY AVOIDABLE.

-The Tendonitis Expert Can
+The Tendonitis Expert Does

 I can save them from surgery.
 I can save their careers.
 I can keep them playing pain and injury free.